You have just been invited to collaborate on a Teamwork.com site, so let's show you how to get set up!

 to view the files.|

-Priority: You’ll see this symbol beside the task if one of your team members has set a priority level for the task.
+Priority: You will see this symbol beside the task if one of your team members has set a priority level for the task.

 - Low (green), medium (yellow), or high (red)